-Name of person Dr Lam Lee G Lum Moy Foong (k) Whether he has been the subject of any current or past investigation or disciplinary proceedings, or has been reprimanded or issued any warning, by the Monetary Authority of Singapore or any other regulatory authority, exchange, professional body or government agency, whether in Singapore or elsewhere?
-No No Disclosure applicable to the appointment of Director only.
+Name of person Chew Soo Lin Lien Kait Long (iii) any business trust which has been investigated for a breach of any law or regulatory requirement governing business trusts in Singapore or elsewhere; or No No (iv) any entity or business trust which has been investigated for a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere, in connection with any matter occurring or arising during that period when he was so concerned with the entity or business trust?
+No No (k) Whether he has been the subject of any current or past investigation or disciplinary proceedings, or has been reprimanded or issued any warning, by the Monetary Authority of Singapore or any other regulatory authority, exchange, professional body or government agency, whether in Singapore or elsewhere?
+No OO Disclosure applicable to the appointment of Director only.
 Any prior experience as a director of an issuer listed on the Exchange?
 N.A.
-This relates to re- appointment of Director.
+This relates to re-appointment of Director.
 N.A.
-This relates to re- appointment of Director.
+This relates to re-appointment of Director.
 If Yes, please provide details of prior experience.
 N.A.
 N.A.

-If No, please state if the director has attended or will be attending training on the roles and responsibilities of a director of a listed issuer as prescribed by the Exchange.
+Name of person Chew Soo Lin Lien Kait Long If No, Please state if the director has attended or will be attending training on the roles and responsibilities of a director of a listed issuer as prescribed by the Exchange.
 N.A.
 N.A.
 Please provide details of relevant experience and the nominating committee's reasons for not requiring the director to undergo training as prescribed by the Exchange (if applicable).